MaherSaleem/laravel-counters/README.md

 ```

-After that, for exmple, in the show function of post controller, you can add this line:
+After that, for example, in the show function of post controller, you can add this line:
 ```php
 class PostsController extends Controller
 {